 The Objet 30 prints using a UV-cured resin which is available in several colors and qualities.
 The two resins available for printing are Vero (acrylic-like) in white, black, and blue/gray, high temperature (in white) or Durus (Polypropylene-like) in white.

 The Formlabs has four materials available.
 An acrylic like plastic for white, gray, black and clear prints, a semi-flexible plastic in light grey, a blue color for castable resins, and a dark teal for abs like plastic.

 These are the only materials available for 3D prints at the AOC, however there are many other types of 3D printers in existence which use other materials including casting sand, multi-color material, clear material and extremely durable material.
 Check out the Links page for references to other 3D printing services outside the AOC. [top]

 Is there a charge for 3D-printing?

 Yes.
 For the Dimension, there are charges for model material, support material, and base squares printed on.
 For the Objet, there are charges only for model material and support material.
-The Mcor charges per cubic inch of material used.
-The cost of a part will ultimately depend on the volume of materials used.
+The Formlabs charges on how many milliliters of resin you use.
 All 3D printing charges are payable via ArtiCard through a lab monitor when the job is picked up.
 For rates and instructions on how to estimate cost before submitting, please see the 3D Printer Guide. [top]

 The 3D printers accept only solid STL files.
 STL is a general-puropose polygon file format, which can be exported from many different 3D modeling applications.
 A file that is 'solid' is a continuous surface with no open edges.